AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/development-guidelines.md

 ### Logs {#logs}

-Para desenvolvimento local, as entradas de registros são gravadas em arquivos locais na `/crx-quickstart/logs` pasta.
+Para desenvolvimento local, as entradas de registros são gravadas em arquivos locais na pasta `/crx-quickstart/logs`.

-Em ambientes da Cloud, os desenvolvedores podem baixar os logs por meio do Cloud Manager ou usar uma ferramenta de linha de comando para rastrear os logs. <!-- See the [Cloud Manager documentation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
+Nos ambientes da Cloud, os desenvolvedores podem baixar os logs por meio do Cloud Manager ou usar uma ferramenta de linha de comando para rastrear os logs. <!-- See the [Cloud Manager documentation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
 Note that custom logs are not supported and so all logs should be output to the error log. -->

 **Configuração do nível de log**